IsaacSchemm/DeviantArtFs/README.md

 types are marked optional.
 Check the `is_deleted` field (or `IsDeleted` property) before attempting to access any of the other fields.

+If you have a list or array of deviation or status update objects, you can use the extension method `DeviantArtExtensions.WhereNotDeleted` to filter deleted items out of the list:

+    // C#
+    IEnumerable<IBclDeviation> deviations;
+    var first_existing_deviation = deviations
+        .WhereNotDeleted()
+        .FirstOrDefault();

+    // F#
+    let deviations: Deviation seq
+    let first_existing_deviation =
+        existing_deviations
+        |> DeviantArtExtensions.WhereNotDeleted
+        |> Seq.tryHead

 ## Pagination

 Some of the DeviantArt endpoints support [pagination](https://www.deviantart.com/developers/pagination).